irmakk/HealthMe/README.md

 <img width="305" alt="Screen Shot 2020-02-01 at 18 33 20" src="https://user-images.githubusercontent.com/25563367/73594711-f8e1b400-4521-11ea-94ab-75da655b2dc9.png">

 The first screenshot is the homescreen of the application.
-User can choose from the three options:
+User can choose from these three options:

 -BMI(Body Mass Index)